ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 ## Wifi: &nbsp; 2 modules to solve Client Mode/Access Point

 Consider that the solution to having both Client Mode and Hot-Spot is to have 2 seperate on-board Wifi Modules.
+Would also require having 2 antenna's instead of one.

 ---